4.3 CCD Operations and Limitations

 Like all CCDs operated in a Low Earth Orbit (LEO) radiation environment, the ACS CCDs are subject to radiation damage by energetic particles trapped in the radiation belts.
 Ionization damage and displacement damage are two types of damage caused by protons in silicon.
 The MPP mode is very effective in mitigating the damage due to ionization such as the generation of surface dark current due to the creation of trapping states in the Si-SiO2 interface.
 Although only a minor fraction of the total energy is lost by a proton via non-ionizing energy loss, the displacement damage can cause significant performance degradation in CCDs by decreasing the charge transfer efficiency (CTE), increasing the average dark current, and introducing pixels with very high dark current (hot pixels).
 Displacement damage to the silicon lattice occurs mostly due to the interaction between low energy protons and silicon atoms.
 The generation of phosphorous-vacancy centers introduces an extra level of energy between the conduction band and the valence band of the silicon.
 New energetic levels in the silicon bandgap have the direct effect of increasing the dark current as a result of carrier generation in the bulk depletion region of the pixel.
 As a consequence, the dark current of CCDs operated in a radiative environment is predicted to increase with time.

 Since January 2015, all dark frames taken as part of the CCD Daily Monitor calibration program are post-flashed, i.e., the exposures are illuminated with the LED to mitigate the effects of CTE losses (ACS ISRs 2015-03 and 2020-06).
 This has resulted in a slight increase in the noise of the final superdark images, but a more accurate representation of the dark current and hot/warm pixels.
-The higher background level provided by the flash alleviates the effects of CTE.
-As of December 2023, the dark current has been measured to be 49 to 60 e/pixel/hour among the four amplifiers.
+As of December 2024, the dark current has been measured to be 50-62 e/pixel/hour among the four amplifiers.

 We note that the commanding overheads of WFC introduce an additional few seconds of dark current integration time beyond the commanded exposure time and post-flash duration, if used.
 This additional time is included in the dark current correction step of the CALACS pipeline (see the ACS Data Handbook for further details).